cbroms/thoughts/wm/one-dimension-todo.md

   - For editor (drag and drop)
   - For API (copy file to new directory, replace link)
 - ~~Cancelling saving results in a null filename~~
+- Backlinks link to specific sections of text.
+Linked text can also backlink to the link that linked it lol.
+Instead of pages linking together, it's elements linking together.
+Something a bit like [text fragments](https://web.dev/text-fragments/).

 Also see: